Magnetic interactions and excitations in SrMnSb$_2$: Computational and experimental methods

 \subsection{INS experiment and analysis}

 The INS experiment was conducted on the wide angular-range chopper spectrometer (ARCS)~\cite{Abernathy2012} at the Spallation Neutron Source at Oak Ridge National Laboratory.
-For this experiment, 19 pieces of single-crystals with a total mass of 386 mg were co-aligned.
-Using an optical microscope with polarized light, twin domains due to the slightly orthorhombic unit cell, each rotated by 90$\degree$ with respect to the other, were observed on single-crystal pieces.
-Therefore single-crystals were treated as pseudo-tetragonal while using our x-ray Laue camera to make the co-alignment.
-The horizontal scattering plane was defined as $(H,K,L)$, where the momentum transfer $\mathbf{Q}=(2\pi/b)K\mathbf{\hat{i}}+(2\pi/c)L\mathbf{\hat{j}}+(2\pi/a)H\mathbf{\hat{k}}$.
+For this experiment, 19 pieces of single crystals with a total mass of 386 mg were co-aligned.
+Using an optical microscope with polarized light, twin domains due to the slightly distorted orthorhombic unit cell, each rotated by 90$\degree$ with respect to the other, were observed on single-crystal pieces.
+Therefore single crystals were treated as pseudo-tetragonal while using our x-ray Laue camera to achieve co-alignment.
+The horizontal scattering plane was defined as $(H,K,L)$, where the momentum transfer $\mathbf{q}= H\mathbf{a}^*+ K\mathbf{b}^*+ L\mathbf{c}^*$ is in orthorhombic reciprocal lattice units (r.l.u.).
 The rocking scans of the co-aligned assembly yielded full widths at half maximum of $3$ degrees.
 The measurements were performed with the incident neutron energy of $E_{\text{i}}=50$~meV or 125~meV at a temperature of $T=20$~K.

-To analyze the INS data, we made least-squares fits and simulations utilizing the software package \textsc{pyLiSW}~\cite{pyLiSW}.
+To analyze the INS data, we performed least-squares fits and simulations utilizing the software package \textsc{pyLiSW}~\cite{pyLiSW}.